covidsimteam/prox-e/hi/cov-hub/src/app/@hgraph/store/README.md

 ## Database

 The history service uses the `database.service` to persist history updates.

 This history service's `persist` method is used by the Ledger to send the history persist request.

 ## Transaction

-Any exchange with any third party remote service is defined as a transaction. `SideEffect<T>` free transactions can be rolled back whereas `Pure<T>` transactions can always be rolled back.
-All transactions can be monitored by the `transaction.service` if the transaction service and/or annotation is used for a given transaction for a DB or event queue.
+Any exchange with any third party remote service is defined as a transaction.

+`SideEffect<T>` free transactions can be rolled back whereas `Pure<T>` transactions can always be rolled back.

+All transactions can be monitored by the `transaction.service` if the transaction service and/or annotation is used for a given DB or event queue transaction.

 _________________________________________________